DhanushAnbalagan/Exploratory-Data-Analysis-Using-Roller-Coaster-Database/README.md

 What are the most common types of roller coasters?
 How have roller coasters evolved over the years?
 Dataset
 The dataset used in this analysis contains detailed information about roller coasters, including their names, locations, manufacturers, types, heights, speeds, lengths, and more.
-The data has been sourced from [Insert Source Here], ensuring a wide coverage of roller coasters globally.
+The data has been sourced from https://www.kaggle.com/datasets/robikscube/rollercoaster-database, ensuring a wide coverage of roller coasters globally.

 Installation
 To run this analysis, you'll need to have Python and the following libraries installed: